by Jack Norris, RD

 Because bacteria produce vitamin B12 and fermented foods are generally fermented using bacteria, there are many rumors regarding vitamin B12 being in fermented foods.
 To my knowledge, no vitamin B12-producing bacteria is required for any fermented food and, therefore, any fermented food that contains vitamin B12 does so via contamination.
 Because the human colon contains vitamin B12-producing bacteria, it is possible for B12-producing bacterial contamination to occur during food preparation, particularly in places that do not have high levels of cleanliness.
 To my knowledge, no fermented plant food in Western countries has been found to contain relevant amounts of vitamin B12 analogues.

 While tempeh is usually made by fermenting soybeans, it can also be made using a different species of legume, lupine beans.
-The bacteria used to create lupine tempeh is Rhizopus oligosporus, which doesn’t produce B12.
+The fungus used to create lupine tempeh is Rhizopus oligosporus, which doesn’t produce B12.
 However, Signorini et al. (2018) added a B12-producing bacteria, Propionibacterium freudenreichii, to the tempeh fermentation process resulting in 1.2 µg of B12 per 100 g dry weight of the lupine tempeh.
 The study didn’t address the costs of producing B12 in this way compared to simply producing supplements, but this fermentation process holds promise as a way to provide a source of B12 in plant foods.

 Table 3 shows the B12 analog content of various soy tempehs in which a known B12-producing bacteria wasn’t purposefully added to the fermentation process.